How Vehicles Are Stolen: Common Methods Explained

 Modern cars with keyless entry and start systems are vulnerable to relay attacks.

-Thieves use two electronic devices to intercept and extend the signal from your key fob:
+Thieves use electronic devices to intercept and extend the signal from your key fob.

 The car is tricked into thinking the key is present and starts the engine.